-In the Traditional Vacation Model (X Number of Days Per Year)- employees were alloted a specified number of days or weeks per year.
-The number varied based on the local labour laws, seniority in the company,etc.
+In the Traditional Vacation Model (X Number of Days Per Year)- employees were allotted a specified number of days or weeks per year.
+The number varied based on the local labor laws, seniority in the company, etc.

 In some cases, if you are a smart candidate you could negotiate your vacation time before accepting the job offer.

 I can imagine how you as a candidate are excited about accepting the job offer because of a company’s Unlimited Vacation Policy.
-But before you make a decision, I want you to really understand how they actually work, what the pros and cons are,etc.
+But before you make a decision, I want you to understand how they work, what the pros and cons are, etc.

 Employers expect that you work your ass off, and use the flexible vacations to recharge – so you return to work and be more productive.

 Ever sent a vacation request to your boss.
 No matter what the size of your organization is – they usually have some type of software/system to manage vacations.
 To build & implement a system like that costs a significant amount of money.
 So there is an immediate cost saving for a company because it does not have to invest in new systems.
 In some cases, workflows and vacation request systems can cost up to tens of thousands of dollars.

 It typically takes managers some time to administer vacation requests.
 This time does add up depending on the number of people in his/her team.
 It is hard to calculate lost costs because of administrative functions.
 However, it is a cost that can add up over time.

 Plus, traditional organizations have to payout employees accrued or unused vacation times (based on legislations & labor laws).
 There are some cost savings when companies adopt an unlimited vacation policy.
 In a recent study, the bottom line savings for companies could be as much as $1898 per employee.
 This is a combination of administrative costs, unpaid vacation costs, etc.